sajji18/smart-lab-report/README.md

 ### Features
 DocAI streamlines the report-making process by automating key tasks while ensuring the authenticity of medical information.
 Here's how our application addresses these challenges:

-1. **Automated Report Generation**: DocAI leverages machine learning and natural language processing (NLP) techniques to automate report creation.
+1. **Automated Report Generation**: DocAI leverages natural language processing (NLP) techniques to automate report creation.
 Doctors can focus on patient care while our system generates accurate and concise reports.

 2. **User-Friendly Interface**: Our intuitive web interface, built using Django and Ajax, provides a seamless experience for both doctors and patients.
 Users can easily input data, view reports, and access relevant information.